Chart Color Schemes

 Health performance in Mossman is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Mossman faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is very low at approximately 47% of the total population (around 980 people), compared to the national average of 55.3%.
+The rate of private health cover is very low at approximately 47%, covering around 983 people out of the total population.

-The most common medical conditions in the area are asthma and arthritis, impacting 7.3 and 7.0% of residents respectively, while 67.8% of residents declared themselves completely clear of medical ailments, compared to 71.7% across the rest of Queensland.
-The area has 23.9% of residents aged 65 and over (around 500 people), which is higher than the 21.7% in the rest of Queensland.
-Health outcomes among seniors are above average, performing better than the general population in health metrics.
+This is lower than the national average of 55.7%.
+The most common medical conditions in the area are asthma and arthritis, impacting 7.3% and 7.0% of residents respectively.
+Around 67.8% of residents declared themselves completely clear of medical ailments, compared to 71.7% across the rest of Queensland.
+Mossman has a higher proportion of seniors aged 65 and over at 23.9%, with around 501 people falling into this age category, compared to 21.7% in the rest of Queensland.
+Health outcomes among seniors in Mossman are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health